 13. MANDATORY HOOK REQUIREMENTS - Non-offset circle hooks are mandatory when deploying natural bait or natural bait/artificial lures.
 “J” hooks are allowed on artificial lures only.

-14. RELEASE POINTS - Cash prizes will be awarded to the boats that score the most number of points first.
+14. RELEASE POINTS FOR Levels VII and VIII - Cash prizes will be awarded to the boats that score the most number of points first.
 To be considered a release, the crew cannot have attempted to boat or gaff the fish.
 In order for a billfish to be counted as a release, a member of the fishing team or crewmember must touch the leader.
 A fish is boated when any portion of the fish breaks the plane of the boat.

 a) The dispute shall be submitted to arbitration under the North Carolina Revised Uniform Arbitration Act, Chapter 1, Article 45C of the North Carolina General Statutes. b) All negotiations, mediations, and arbitration hearings shall take place in Morehead City, North Carolina, or such other places the interested parties may agree upon in writing. c) The arbitration shall be conducted by a single arbitrator who is a retired North Carolina state or federal judge or an attorney whose practice experience includes commercial litigation.
 The arbitrator must be a resident of the State of North Carolina.
 In the event the interested parties cannot agree upon an arbitrator, the decision shall be made by a Resident Superior Court Judge of Carteret County, North Carolina. d) Prior to any arbitration hearing, limited discovery shall be permitted for the purpose of obtaining production of documents and taking depositions.
 All discovery shall be governed by the North Carolina Rules of Civil Procedure.
 All issues regarding discovery requests shall be decided by the arbitrator.
 All discovery shall be completed within 90 days after the selection of the arbitrator; provided, however, that the arbitrator shall have the authority to extend or reduce the time for discovery in a manner consistent with a general desire for expedited resolution of the dispute. e) All fees and expenses for the arbitration shall be borne by the parties equally.
 However, each party shall bear the expense of said party’s own counsel, experts, witnesses, and preparation and presentation of proofs.
 Only in the case of extreme abuse of the procedure may the arbitrator reallocate such costs and expenses among the parties. f) Any arbitral award may be enforced by an action in the Superior Court of Carteret County.